fiatconnect/specification/fiatconnect-api.md

 }
 ```

+Depending on the `allowedValues` field for `operator` in each country, the client SHOULD impose restrictions on the type of data the user can provide for the `operator` field.
+A non-exhaustive list for Côte d'Ivoire is below:

+* `'ORANGE'`: For Orange a mobile operator
+* `'MOOV'`: For Moov Africa a mobile operator

+Those are just example for Côte d'Ivoire.
+The idea is to list all mobile money operator supported by each CI/CO provider for each country.

 #### 7.3.2.3. `DuniaWallet`

 The Dunia wallet is a proprietary wallet for people that created an account on [**Dunia platform**](https://www.duniapay.net/).
 So, any account on Dunia